Parliament

-In modern politics, and history, a parliament is a legislative body of government.
-Generally, a modern parliament has three functions: representing the electorate, making laws, and overseeing the government via hearings and inquiries.
-The term is similar to the idea of a senate, synod or congress and is commonly used in countries that are current or former monarchies.
-Some contexts restrict the use of the word parliament to parliamentary systems, although it is also used to describe the legislature in some presidential systems (e.g., the Parliament of Ghana), even where it is not in the official name.
+A parliament is the type of legislature, or law-making body, of a state based on the fusion of powers.
+Generally, a parliament has three functions: representing the electorate, making laws, and overseeing the executive government via hearings and inquiries.
+Its role is similar to that of a senate, synod or congress.
+The term parliament is commonly used in countries that are current or former monarchies.
+Some contexts restrict the use of the word to parliamentary systems, although it is also used to describe the legislature in some presidential systems (e.g., the Parliament of Ghana), even where it is not in the official name.
+A parliament is typically made up of elected members, who are legislators.

-Historically, parliaments included various kinds of deliberative, consultative, and judicial assemblies, an example being the French medieval and early modern parlements.
+Historically, parliaments included various kinds of deliberative, consultative, and judicial assemblies.
+Parliamentary gatherings in the Middle Ages began to establish that monarchs were subject to law and first summoned representatives of common people, notably the Cortes of León in 1188 and an English parliament in 1265.
+During the early modern period, the Glorious Revolution of 1688 in Britain established the primacy of parliamentary sovereignty, through which the rule of law could be enforced.
+Many other modern concepts of parliamentary government developed subsequently in the Kingdom of Great Britain (1707–1800).
+Expansion of suffrage in the 19th and 20th centuries led to parliaments around the world becoming democratically elected.